 Xbox Series X vs. PlayStation 5

-This week, the next generation of games finally came into better focus, as both Microsoft and Sony held press events detailing their new consoles.
+The next generation of games is almost here, with both Microsoft and Sony releasing new consoles soon.
 So how well do they stack up against each other?
-New Atlas compares the specs and features of the Xbox Series X and the PlayStation 5.
+New Atlas compares the specs and features of the Xbox Series X and Series S against the PlayStation 5.

 Generally speaking, the Xbox Series X has a slightly more powerful GPU, while the PS5 has a faster solid state drive (SSD).
 But the race is very close and those numbers don’t tell the whole story.
 In the end, the real differences will probably come down to services and exclusive games.